-First of all, there are no geniuses.
+First of all, there are no such things as a genius.
 There are only people who seek out better ways to do things and apply what they know, and then there are the rest of the humans.

-With that said, I’ve noticed that every ‘genius’ I’ve come across are armed with two stupidly simply questions:
+With that said, I’ve noticed that every ‘genius’ I’ve come across are armed with two ridiculously simply questions:

 Past experiences are the ultimate asset when trying to learn something new.
-It’s how polyglots generally struggle with their first couple languages and then landslide right into learning 20 like this kid did in just four years.
+It’s how polyglots generally struggle with their first couple languages and then landslide right into learning 20 like Timothy Doner did in just four years.
 Arguably for other reasons as well, It’s also why entrepreneurs like Richard Branson or Tony Robbins repeat the saying “making the first million is the hardest.”

 I personally struggled grasping compute science concepts like queues and polymorphism until I began relating them to “the Real World”.

 Queues are fancy “British” for lines, like the one at the grocery store when there is a trainee doing an item check on produce for the first time.
 It’s horrible, more people are entering the line than there are leaving it, and we all have to endure my biggest pet peeve… waiting.

 Polymorphism is a fancy term for using the same word for many actions.
 I gave it a lot of thought beforehand and ended up totally nailing it in an interview.

 Prompt: ” Can you please describe what Polymorphism is?”

 Answer: “Let’s just look at the word ‘open’.
 If I ‘open’, that door I will turn the knob and pull.
 If asked to ‘open’ my mind, I’ll read literature and books.
 To ‘open’ a woman’s heart, I’ll recite poetry and tell her I love her.”